 4. Clear out unused items.
 In all likelihood, you probably have a ton of stuff that you don’t need.
 So why not dig them up, and donate them to charity or put them up for sale.
 Climbing into those cupboards you haven’t seen the back of for years will definitely stretch muscles you never knew existed.

 5. Spend time in the laundry room.
-Doing laundry is also a great way to help you stay in shape at home.
+Doing laundry can help you stay in shape at home.
 Moving loads of clothes from laundry hampers to the washer and dryer can certainly leave you breathless – in a good way!
 Who knew that cleaning linens and dirty soccer jerseys could be this beneficial?

 6. Groom the garden.
 Gardening is a wonderful way to help you stay fit at home.
 You can prune the roses, water the shrubs, or pull out the mower if you’re up to it.
 You’ll work up a sweat in no time.